 In November 2018 we’ll hit our 10-year anniversary.
 As we approach this we will be reflecting on our achievements to date and seeking advice and guidance from those we have worked with about how we might best lead the organisation forward and achieve financial stability for the organisation.
 In time we’d like to expand our research of art education pedagogy beyond the UK so that we can learn about and share approaches and ideas across an international community of art educators.

 We hope that you continue to support us on this journey!

-Our team is made up of individuals who have all been through formal art education.
-As well as being involved in Q-Art, we are all practitioners working in a diverse range of fields, and we recognise that many of the valuable skills we have gained stem from our art education.
+Our team is made up of individuals who share the aims and ethos of the organisation.
+As well as working with Q-Art, we are all practitioners working in a diverse range of fields.

 I graduated from Goldsmiths in 2010 and have been involved with Q-Art ever since.
 I share our goal of breaking down barriers to art education and the contemporary art world.
 I am particularly concerned about the arts being undervalued and squeezed out of compulsory education, and the impact this has on access to art education at FE and HE level.

 I love being involved in Q-Art’s Talking about art workshops, where we encourage young people to engage with work in galleries and museums on their own terms.
 Seeing them gain the confidence to bring their own references to their interpretations with enthusiasm is always inspiring.
 As well as working with Q-Art I run children’s art clubs at my local community centre.
 I also devise and run curriculum-linked art projects in schools and work with Accessart – providers of inspirational resources for teachers of art.
 You can see my directory page here.
 I hold a City and Guilds Level 3 Qualification in Teaching and Training, and an enhanced DBS check.

 Crit Manager and Facilitator